kyverno/chainsaw/website/docs/commands/chainsaw_test.md

       --report-format string                Test report format (JSON|XML|nil).
       --report-name string                  The name of the report to create. (default "chainsaw-report") --skip-delete                         If set, do not delete the resources after running the tests.
-      --skip-test-regex string              Regular expression to skip tests based on.
       --stop-on-first-failure               Stop the test upon encountering the first failure.
       --suppress stringArray                Logs to suppress.
       --test-dir stringArray                Directories containing test cases to run.